leedium/occ-instance-migrator/README.md

 ## \*\* There have been a few users who have reported issues with nodegit-kit and getting the following error:

+1. This installation is tested and working in node version `8.11.1`

-Issue with upgrading from High Sierra to MoJave was document here: https://github.com/nodegit/nodegit/issues/1347#issuecomment-424397301
+2. Ther was an issue with upgrading from High Sierra to MoJave was document here: https://github.com/nodegit/nodegit/issues/1347#issuecomment-424397301

 Please reinstall libgcrypt